lsst-sqre/sqr-075/index.rst

 Installing the client in the server's Tox environments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Tox_ runs tests and other development tasks in virtual environments that Tox itself manages.
+Tox_ runs tests and other development tasks in Python virtual environments that Tox itself manages.
 To date, the application dependencies are installed using ``pip install -r ...``-type commands through the Tox ``deps`` environment configuration:

 .. code-block:: ini